Petersoj/alpaca-java/README.md

 alpacaAPI.marketDataStreaming().setListener(marketDataListener);

 // Listen to 'SubscriptionsMessage', 'SuccessMessage', and 'ErrorMessage' control messages
-// that contain information about the stream's current state. alpacaAPI.marketDataStreaming().subscribeToControl(
+// that contain information about the stream's current state.
+Note that these are subscribed
+// to before the websocket is connected since these messages usually are sent
+// upon websocket connection.
+alpacaAPI.marketDataStreaming().subscribeToControl(
         MarketDataMessageType.SUCCESS,
         MarketDataMessageType.SUBSCRIPTION,